Skip to main content

 Buckeye Hot Springs, located along Buckeye Creek in Bridgeport, is especially picturesque.
 The three thermal pools at this must-visit California spring are fed by the constant flow of hot water that pours down from the springs above, much like a warm cascading waterfall.

-This beautiful place to soak in is surrounded by natural wonders and is very easily accessible (no significant hiking required).
+This beautiful place is surrounded by natural wonders and is very easily accessible (no significant hiking required).
 If these hot springs in California make you want to stay longer, the nearby Buckeye Campground is a great place to camp for the night.

 Getting Here